 5. Individual Location Listings Become More Valuable

 Consumers are incredibly unlikely to decide they want to deal with your brand, then go to your store locator to find a store nearby.
-Instead, they’re going to search for what it is they need and make a decision based on what comes up in Search or Maps listings.
-Once they click through on a listing, they want to see interesting, engaging content like videos, images, and local events and promotions that accurately conveys the experience they’ll have should they visit your location.
+Instead, they’re going to search for what they need and make a decision based on what comes up in search or Maps listings.
+Once they click through on a business listing, they want to see interesting, engaging content.
+This includes videos, images, and local events and promotions that accurately conveys the experience they’ll have should they visit your location.
 See 6 Reasons to Make Optimizing Your Store Locator #1 Priority to learn how to start making better use of your store locator and location pages.

 As consumer expectations continue to evolve and they rely more and more on search to solve their local and immediate needs, local marketers will be increasingly challenged.
 Are you ready to meet your customers throughout the local search ecosystem with optimized, accurate, compelling content?

-One of our local search strategy experts are happy to help you integrate some of these techniques in the new year.
-Contact us and let’s talk about maximizing your brand’s presence for each location.
+One of our local search optimization experts are happy to help you integrate some of these techniques in the new year.
+Contact us and let’s talk about maximizing your customer engagement marketing for each location.